 The following week by week goals are suggestions only.
 These will differ at each practice site.
-The PE will guide the timetabled schedule at each site.
+The PE will guide the timetables schedule at each site.

-Week One
+Week one

-- Orientation to the service and philosophy of the service. - Orientation to the department and philosophy of the department. - Read Policies and Procedures, Health and Safety documentation and other relevant documentation. - Make an appointment with the Occupational Therapy manager. - Familiarise yourself with the roles of other members of staff. - Make appointments with team members. - Become familiar with the administrative procedures. - Become familiar with record keeping protocols. - Read up on the clientele at the service update your information on client conditions. - Active observation of assessments and interventions. - Start to draft and refine your learning objectives. - Arrange weekly supervision times (student and PE). - Discuss your baseline knowledge/skills/experience with the PE review learning needs. - Commence your reflective diary using free-flow writing. - Sum up by asking yourself: "How was week one for you?"
+- Orientation to the service and philosophy of the service. - Orientation to the department and philosophy of the department. - Read policies and procedures, health and safety documentation and other relevant documentation. - Make an appointment with the occupational therapy manager. - Familiarise yourself with the roles of other members of staff. - Make appointments with team members. - Become familiar with the administrative procedures. - Become familiar with referral procedures. - Become familiar with record keeping protocols. - Read up on the clientele at the service gather some information on client conditions. - Active observation of assessments and interventions. - Arrange weekly supervision times (student and PE). - Discuss your baseline knowledge/skills/experience with the PE to review learning needs. - Commence your reflective diary using free flowing writing sum up by asking yourself: How was the week for you?

-Week Two
+Week two

-- Continue to familiarise yourself with the department. - Finalise setting your learning objectives. - Read assessment manuals and practice use of and scoring assessments. - Continue to observe assessments and interventions.

-- Take the opportunity to talk to people (clients, carers, family) as allowed by the PE. - Arrange to visit other centres. - Take initiative with departmental responsibilities. - Read client files to familiarise yourself with record keeping. - Draft clinical notes. - Continue reflective diary.
+- Continue to familiarise yourself with the department. - Finalise the achievement of your learning objectives and learning contract. - Continue to observe assessments and interventions. - Take the opportunity to talk to people (clients, carers, family) as allowed by the PE. - Arrange visits to other centres. - Take initiative with departmental responsibilities. - Read client files to familiarise yourself with record keeping. - Give input e.g. observations to OT's record keeping. - Continue reflective diary. - Read reference material. - Self-assessment using the Competency Based Fieldwork Evaluation. - Retain a copy of the CBFE and Hours Log for your own records.